Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 dependency.register("MyServiceClass", myServiceClass);

-You also can register a "lazy" dependency where the class implementation is created when first resolved.
+You can also register a "lazy" dependency, in which the class implementation is created when the dependency is first resolved.
 The registered class is required and loaded by Dojo if needed.

 dependency.register("MyLazyServiceClass", "acme.services.MyLazyServiceClass");